 Another man came.
-Just as the priest, the Levite just passed by the other side of the road.
+Just like the priest, the Levite passed by the other side of the road.

-What is the priest or Levite is your pastor?
+What if the priest or Levite is your pastor?
 What if it is your deacon, minister, and even your Church leader?
 Truly, this too can be very shocking to us.

 They are like private sinners and public saints.
-All of us in some point the same with these two people.
+All of us, at some point, is the same with these two people.
 It is good to recognize this problem, but it is better to take action to change for the better and follow Jesus’ admonitions.